 Jeff was quick to add that it wasn’t always this way of course.
 During the first few years of his 10 year career, Jeff “played the game”, regularly blogging (properly, with full sentences!), paying for advertising, attending wedding fairs and all the rest of it.

-Some years later Jeff decided to break the mold, going against the grain of the wedding industry, and this has seems to have been a great contributor to his current success.
+Some years later Jeff decided to break the mold, going against the grain of the wedding industry, and this has seemed to have been a great contributor to his current success.

 His whacky, creative, often mind-blowing photography doesn’t appeal to the masses, and that’s his intention.
 The only people who seek him out are other wedding photographers, probably because, like me, they are intrigued as to how he creates his photos.